 Schedule regular checkups with preventative screenings.
 Catching health problems early increases the chances of successful, less expensive treatment.

-6. Maintaining what you own
+6. Maintaining What you Own

 Most wealthy people believe in meticulously caring for their belongings.
 Caring for belongings—from your car to your clothes—ensures they last longer.